wessenstam/gts21/karbon/day-2/day-2.rst

 []

 #.
-Run ``kubectl -n kube-system describe configmap corredns`` to see that the information is correct
+Run ``kubectl -n kube-system describe configmap coredns`` to see that the information is correct

    .. figure:: images/40.png